MarksTechnotes/MyBlog/content/posts/speeding-up-data-pump-imports-adb.md

 categories: ["Database", "Cloud"]
 ---

 Many DBAs prefer using **Oracle Data Pump** when migrating data into **Autonomous Database (ADB)**, largely because the tool is familiar and reliable.
-However, Data Pump imports can become slow and resource-intensive, especially when migrating databases larger than **100 GB**.
+However, Data Pump imports can become slow and resource-intensive, especially when migrating databases larger than a few 100 GB.
 In one customer case I was involved in, a **650 GB import** into ADB took **18 hours** to complete - clearly a pain point.

 A few simple adjustments can dramatically reduce import times and make the overall migration process smoother.